More Older Drivers Doesn’t Necessarily Mean More Accidents

 So, what has caused this welcome, but puzzling decline, in senior citizen-related accidents and fatalities?
 Safer cars seem to have had a lot to do with this.
 In fact, senior citizens seem to benefit more from auto safety technologies.
 Besides, old motorists now are healthier than they used to be a couple of decades ago.
 When you see or hear better, you’re less likely to be involved in an accident.

-The Atlanta car accident lawyers at the Katz Law Firm represent injured victims of auto and truck accidents in the metro Atlanta area and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent injured victims of auto and truck accidents in the metro Atlanta area and across Georgia.